ntai/wce-triage-v2/README.md

 To this to work, initrd file contains a script to set up the aufs by creating tempfs, moving read-only file system to "/ro", and mount the aufs as root "/" file system.
 If you do not recreate (aka update) the initrd without this script, this does not work. triage.setup.setup_FOO installs the script and updates initrd file.
 If you use a stock initrd, this brakes down.
 If you are curious, you can take a look at the script for initrd. `wce-triage-v2/wce_triage/setup/patches/server/etc/initramfs-tools/scripts/init-bottom/__rootaufs` is the shell script for this.
 Same copy is included for triage and workstation, but not in the desktop client for obvious reason.

+### Network Server Post Installation Configuration
+In order for network server to work properly, you have to manually configure the network interface (for now).
+This is because the network server (and workstation as well) need to prohibit offering DHCP on the NIC that is connected to your network.
+For PXE to work, it needs to have it's own subnet/separate network from your LAN, or else your LAN would be totally confused by more than one DHCP server running, and one of them is this destructive Triage app server.
+In some near future, I am thinking about the network setting to be done on the Triage web as well, but until I get there, you need to manually edit  /etc/dnsmasq.conf and /etc/netplan/foo.yaml for your network hardware.